 Start with Gratitude

-I was also able to buy (in installment) a very small piece of land in the countryside.
+I was also able to buy (in installments) a very small piece of land in the countryside.
 I don’t have any plans for it yet but it’s something that I’m very excited about.

 Write Simple and SMART Goals